porsche-design-system/porsche-design-system/packages/components/src/components/tag/tag.introduction.md

 - Add a link for further explanation about the tag for better understandability (With modal).
 - Add a link for additional information that is not necessary for the task completion (With modal).

-### Don’t:
+### Don't:

-- Don’t use more than two words (only if necessary).
+- Don't use more than two words (only if necessary).
-- Don’t implement something else than a link or button.
+- Don't implement something else than a link or button.
-- Don’t use Tags for navigation.
+- Don't use Tags for navigation.

 ---